danilocastronz/weldev-project-react-mui-ts-bp/README.md

 Interested in learning how the app was built from scratch step-by-step on version 1.00?
 Check [it out](https://www.welcomedeveloper.com/react-typescript-material-design), developers!

-The versions that followed the first one, 1.10 and 2.00, consist of adding coding formatting libraries (ESLint and Prettier), and updating the Material-UI library to its latest version (v5.0.1).
+The versions that followed the first one, 1.10 and 2.00, consist of adding coding formatting libraries (ESLint and Prettier), and updating the MUI library to its latest version (v5.0.1).
 I highly recommend you to explore the tutorial above to learn how the app was built.

 ## Features